On single-variable Witten zeta functions of rank two and three: Values of at non-positive integers

-Its proof relies on root system's special symmetry and employs technique of different nature.
-It follows $\omega_A(s),\omega_B(s),\omega_G(s)$ not only vanish at $s=-2n$, but also \textit{these are at least double zeroes}.
-For $\omega_A(s)$, this is already shown in \cite{onodera2014functional}.
+Its proof relies on the root system's symmetry and employs techniques of entirely different nature.
+Thus $\xi_{A_2}(s),\xi_{B_2}(s)$ and $\xi_{G_2}(s)$ not only vanish at $s\in -2\mathbb{N}$, but also \emph{these are at least double zeroes}.
+For $\xi_{A_2}(s)$, this is already shown in \cite{onodera2014functional}.